anssihalmeaho/fuvaluez/README.md

 ## Storage engine: bbolt
 Persistent storage is implemented by using [bbolt](https://github.com/etcd-io/bbolt) key-value storage.

+ValueZ can act also as in-memory mode also if 'in-mem' option in **open** is given as **true**.
+In-memory mode means that data is not written to permanent storage (**bbolt**, file) but only stored in memory.

+**Note.** if in-memory mode is used then also such FunL data which is not serializable (like functions, channels etc.) can be stored (as it doesn't need to be serialized before storing).

 ## Value types
 Values (in collection) can be any [serializable FunL values](https://github.com/anssihalmeaho/funl/wiki/stdser).